-The number of work days lost is less than last quarter and slightly less than the same quarter last year.
-Most days lost were due to Infections.
-Responsible person: Jennifer Crocket
+The number of work days lost this quarter is less than last quarter but an increase of 0.79 of a day on the same quarter last year.
+Most days lost were due to Stress/Mental Health/Depression.

+Responsible person: Wendy Brownlie